jean1880/frontend-interview-challenge/README.md

-# Robin Frontend Interview Challenge
+# Frontend Interview Challenge

 Welcome!

-Here you will find a set of problems to solve when interviewing with Robin.
-These problems represent real-world scenarios you can expect to encounter while working at Robin.
+Here you will find a set of problems to solve.
+These problems represent real-world scenarios you might encounter while working at Sandvine.

 We do not expect you to spend more than an hour or two on these challenges.